Our Christian faith solidifies, as belief in God

 3. OUR FAITH GROWS

-as beginner Christians, we begin by trusting that God exists through our early faith.
+as beginner Christians, we begin by trusting that God exists during our early faith.
 We

 actually do find that we can